 Policy 37 - Only agricultural uses are permitted on prime agricultural land.
 Existing use is agricultural and no changes to the use of the prime agricultural land are proposed.

-Policy 40 - All development proposals within an irrigation district shall conform to all rules, regulations, and policies of the applicable irrigation district.
+Policy 40 - All development proposals within an irrigation district shall conform to all rules, regulations, Exhibit A-2 - Recommended Findings Amen Tentative Parcel Map (TPM-20-07) Page 5 of 6 and policies of the applicable irrigation district.
 The intent of this policy is not to permit district regulation of land use or density - it is intended to prohibit any interference of the district's functions, such as keeping checks and irrigation ditches free and clear of any disturbance.